Teaching Kids about Gardening- Collecting Seeds

 We like to have a variety of flowers and the following are my favourites for growing with children:

 - Scabiosa (Pincushion flowers) – *I wouldn’t eat but not poisonous*

 The reasons that these are my favourites are as follow:

 - the seeds and flowers all look very different from one another

 These are all great flowers to begin growing with your children or your class.
 They can be grown in small pots (larger pot for the sunflowers) or planted outside.
 The way that the seeds are collected for each flower is slightly different, so you will have to show the children how to collect each one.

 How to Collect Seeds from 6 Easy Flowers to Grow with Children

 Nasturtium are great to start with as the seeds are big, visible and it’s easy to tell when they are ready.
 The seeds will often fall off when they are ready or you could lightly pick them. *They are not ready if you have to really pull them.*

 To collect sunflower seeds, wait until the petals start to dry and fall off and the stem turns yellow or brown.
 The seeds should be starting to become loose.
 Then you can cut the head off the stem, brush off the loose bits and rub the seeds, allowing them to fall out.
 It’s easiest if you do this over a big bowl, which provides a great opportunity for young children to sort!!
 They will need to sort the black seeds from the white ones (not ready) the other bits that have fallen off the plant.
 Lastly, you will want to dry the seeds before you store them for planting in the coming year.
-There are also other ways to do this which you can read about on GardeningKnowHow.com.
+You may wan to see my post about Growing Sunflowers with Children.